cdtalley/Data-Science-Portfolio/README.md

-# Data Science Portfolio
+# Welcome to Drake Talley's Data Science Portfolio

-Repository containing Drake Talley's portfolio of data science projects in the form of Jupyter notebooks.
+Repository containing Drake Talley's portfolio, a collection of my data science projects in the form of Jupyter notebooks.

 ## Contents